 Sadly, 25% of people get divorced because they’re in an abusive relationship.
 No matter your reasons for getting divorced, there is no denying that divorce can have a huge impact on children.
 This is something to bear in mind, as it is imperative to keep an eye on your child during this difficult time.

 (Source: Verywell Family)

-Now you know the divorce rate statistics, let’s take a look at how many children have divorced parents.
+Now you know the divorce rate statistics, let’s look at how many children have divorced parents.
 Statistics show that about 50% of all American children will witness the end of their parents’ marriage.
-Of these children, almost half will then go on to see their parents’ second marriage break up.
+Almost half of these children will then go on to see their parents’ second marriage break up.
 Moreover, one in every ten children who have divorced parents will then see the break up of three or more parental marriages.

-The children of divorce statistics show that it is usually the father who is absent from a child’s life.
+The children of divorce statistics show that the father is usually absent from a child’s life.